HabeebUllahTabrez/http-requests-demo/README.md

 All the posts which were in the project were fetched from jsonplaceholder website:
 [https://jsonplaceholder.typicode.com/](url)

-You can view the reqests made by viewing the Networks section in your browser developer tools.
+You can view the reqests made by viewing the Networks tab in your browser developer tools.
+Whenever you perform any specific action, a request is made to the server which will be shown in the Networks tab.
+You can view more details of the reqest by clicking it and going through it!

 Fetching the posts uses the GET method to fetch data from the server Adding the posts uses the POST method to send data to the server